2009 swine flu pandemic in Norway: Preparations

 Norway had a stockpile of 1.4 million doses of Tamiflu and had ordered 200,000 doses of Relenza.

-The Norwegian Institute of Public Health (FHI) announced that it would be only a matter of time before the virus was transmitted within Norway, and that cases of travelers falling ill should be expected within the next few weeks.
-The main goal was to quickly reduce the spread of the virus in Norway, even so, the closure of public institutions, such as schools and kindergartens, was to be avoided as long as possible.
+The Norwegian Institute of Public Health (FHI) said on 5 January that it would be only a matter of time before the virus was transmitted within Norway, and that cases of travelers falling ill should be expected within the next few weeks.
+According to the FHI, efforts at the time were being made to reduce the spread of the virus in Norway.

-As of May 15, the Norwegian government lifted their advisory against travel to Mexico, even so, people with increased risk of infection were advised to reconsider the need to travel.
+As of 15 May, the Norwegian government lifted their advisory against travel to Mexico, even so, people with increased risk of infection were advised to reconsider the need to travel.